-MACHINE SHORTHAND V / TEXAS CERTIFIED SHORTHAND REPORTER PER-FORMANCE EXAM PREPARATION
+MACHINE SHORTHAND V / TEXAS CERTIFIED SHORTHAND REPORTER SKILLS EXAM PREPARATION

 225 - 240 words per minute.
-This subject provides emphasis on speed development, using a wide variety of materials, centering on testimony drills at 225 wpm, jury charge at 200 wpm, and literary material at 180 wpm.
-Preparation for the performance section of the Texas CSR Exam is taught.
+This subject provides emphasis on speed development using a wide variety of materials centering on testimony drills at 225 wpm, jury charge at 200 wpm, and literary material at 180 wpm.
+Preparation for the skills section of the Texas CSR Exam is included in this class.